-The second public hearing will be held during the public comment period on June 27 in front of Round Rock City Council.
-Additional public comments to be added after the public comment period.
+The second public hearing was held during the public comment period on June 27 in front of Round Rock City Council.
+There were no public comments submitted during the public comment period.

 Findings from Resident Engagement

 This section presents the findings from the resident focus group with public housing residents and a pop-up engagement with seniors that were conducted for the Consolidated Plan.
 These findings were used in the development of five-year goals, priorities and projects; were measured against the proposed PY2019 Action Plan; and will be considered in future action plans.